 Aside those mentioned above, there are other things to consider when getting a vehicle for your business.
 We’ve listed the pros and cons of leasing and buying vehicles—read and compare below!

 - When it comes to business vehicle leasing the Monthly lease payments are subject to tax deductions because they fall under traditional business expenses.

-- Easy disposal of the vehicle.
+- Easy disposal of the corporate lease car.
 When the lease expires your responsibility for the vehicle disappears.
 No more monthly payments on that vehicle.

 - Mileage is limited to 12,000 to 15,000 miles a year.
 Some may let you set the mileage for the first year but you’ll have to go through with it for the rest of the lease.